-Condition: We noted a deficit fund balance in the Debt Service Fund of \$1,615 as of June 30, 2020.
+Condition: We noted a deficit fund balance in the Dinosaur Park Fund of \$27,795 as of June 30, 2021.

-Criteria: Utah Code 10-6-117(2), stipulates that deficit fund balances in any fund are not permitted.
+Criteria: Utah Code 10-6-117(2) stipulates that deficit fund balances in any fund are not permitted.

-Cause: As debt held in this fund was retired, the fund ended with a negative fund balance and needs a transfer to close out the fund.
+Cause: The fund ended with a due to other funds balance, the fund ended with a negative fund balance and needs a transfer to eliminate the deficit.

-Effect: The City is not in compliance with Utah Code regarding fund balance deficits and needs a corrective action plan to remedy the noted problems.
+Effect: The City is not in compliance with Utah Code regarding fund balance deficits and needs to comply with the required corrective action plan of budgeting to eliminate at least 5% of the deficit per fiscal year.